connexcs/docs/docs/apps/components/sub-form+.md

 ### Interactivity

-1. Show or hide subforms based on user choices in the main form.
+1. Show or hide sub-forms based on user choices in the main form.
-2. Dynamically reveal additional subforms as users complete previous ones.
+2. Dynamically reveal additional sub-forms as users complete previous ones.
-3. Implement branching logic based on subform data.
+3. Implement branching logic based on sub-form data.
-4. Automatically populate subform fields based on data entered in the main form.
+4. Automatically populate sub-form fields based on data entered in the main form.
-5. Enable data manipulation within subforms.
+5. Enable data manipulation within sub-forms.
-6. Use subforms as dynamic filters or search features.
+6. Use sub-forms as dynamic filters or search features.
-7. Integrate drag-and-drop functionality for reordering or prioritizing subforms.
+7. Integrate drag-and-drop functionality for reordering or prioritizing sub-forms.
-8. Implement collaborative editing for shared subforms.
+8. Implement collaborative editing for shared sub-forms.
-9. Use progressive disclosure to reveal subform content selectively.
+9. Use progressive disclosure to reveal sub-form content selectively.

 ## API